 In the spring of 2017 groundwater monitoring was undertaken of the shallow and deep groundwater zones to document the effectiveness of the fall 2016 ERD injections on contaminant levels in groundwater of PCE, TCE and VC.
 Based on the data from the spring 2017 sampling activities, it was evident that additional buffer needed to be injected in order to facilitate the further degradation of PCE, TCE and VC.
-Thus, in late spring 2017 supplemental injections of buffer was approved by DTSC and thereafter implemented.
+Thus, in late spring 2017, supplemental injections of buffer was approved by DTSC and thereafter implemented.
 In the fall of 2017, sampling of monitoring wells was undertaken to ascertain the effectiveness of the supplemental injections.
+Based on the favorable results, a completion report related to remediation of groundwater was submitted to DTSC for approval on March 21, 2018.